Amit-Singh-op/chat-app/README.md

 Since the frontend is built using static files, you can simply open the `index.html` file in your web browser to run it locally.
 Alternatively, you can use a local server like `http-server` or `live-server`.

-## Contributing

-If you would like to contribute to this project, please feel free to submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).